iamyufan/COMPSCI401-Projects/Project3/README.md

 Personal Repo for COMPSCI 401 Project 3, 22SP@DKU

-*Course Description*

-> This course covers cloud infrastructures, virtualization, distributed file system, software defined networks and storage, cloud storage, and programming models such as MapReduce and Spark.

 ## Project 3: Serverless Computing and Monitoring Dashboard

 ### Task 1: Serveless Function and Runtime